 As an inaugural recipient of the Australian Academy of Science Aboriginal and Torres Strait Islander Scientist Travelling Research Award, Tui visited the Alan Turing Institute in London, a world-leading centre in data science.
 There he studied computational methods that have applications in public health and education.

 A DPhil candidate at UTS, Tui is a methodological statistician whose research in the UTS School of Mathematical and Physical Sciences overlaps mathematics and computer science.
+Tui has moved to Cambridge to take up a Research Associate role in the Medical Research Council Biostatistics Unit.
+He will be analysing COVID-19 data from Cambridge University and Murdoch University with the aim of uncovering the genetic basis of COVID-19 to assist with the development of a vaccine.

 Students look to new frontiers, UTS, November 2019